 Pacific Life is the best no-exam life insurance provider, with up to $3 million in no-exam coverage.

-Lincoln Financial ranks second overall and offers the most affordable rates among major life insurance companies.
+Lincoln Financial offers the most affordable rates for life insurance without a medical exam.

 Nationwide leads in customer satisfaction for no-exam life insurance with an A+ rating from the Better Business Bureau and placing 5th overall in J.D.
 Power’s customer satisfaction survey.